MikeHongyuanFan/LifeTechBackend/Requriements/Sprint_1_Client_Management_Requirements.md

 - Encrypted storage of sensitive information (TFN, Bank Details)
 - Audit logging for all client creation activities

+**Blockchain Integration:**
+- **Identity Verification**: Utilize blockchain for tamper-proof identity verification through on-chain storage of hashed client identifiers.
+Client identity hashes (SHA-256 of TFN + DOB + email) are stored on-chain to create immutable identity anchors that can be used for verification purposes without exposing sensitive data.
+- **Tamper-proof Audit Logging**: Implement blockchain-based audit logging for all client profile updates and critical operations.
+Each significant client data modification triggers a blockchain transaction that creates an immutable audit trail, ensuring complete transparency and preventing unauthorized alterations to client records.

 ### 2. Portal Login System

 #### 2.1 Core Functionality